 Family dynamics can have a positive (or negative) effect on a child's health.
-Family patterns that seem most related to a health include family closeness, democratic parenting, supportive home environment and mind-stimulating activities.
+Family patterns that seem most related to health include family closeness, flexible parenting, supportive home environment and mind-stimulating activities.
 On the flip side, if parents are over protective and possessive, children tend to be less likely to engage in healthful behaviors.

 Promote Positive Habits

 Aim for balance and openness around food and mealtimes.
-Include your children in meal planning, shopping and preparation to encourage.
+Include your children in meal planning, shopping and preparation to encourage participation.
 Provide fair attitudes toward feeding and create a warm and open family environment at mealtimes.
 The same goes for exercise.
 Make sure your kids know they are part of the team and that health and fitness are a family affair.
 Take turns letting your child pick a family activity.

 Keep Foods Neutral